 Good to know

-The input folder you select will function as a hot folder, a designated directory on a computer or server that automatically triggers a specific process whenever new files are added to it.
+The input folder you select will function as a hot folder, a designated directory that automatically triggers a specific process whenever new files are added to it.

 Considerations